 Present Using Your Mobile Device

-Using Quad View mode, up to four sources can be displayed simultaneously, enabling users to compare and contrast different content on screen at once without having to toggle back and forth.
+Using Quad View mode, up to four sources can be displayed simultaneously, enabling participants to compare and contrast different content on screen at once without having to toggle back and forth.

 Play, Pause, Stop

 Presenting with AirMedia is simple using intuitive Play, Pause, and Stop buttons that appear right on your device's screen.
 Clicking the Play button selects your device as the presentation source, sending whatever is on your screen to the room display.
 When done presenting, just click the Stop button to stop displaying your device.